Frequentist Guarantees of Distributed (Non)-Bayesian Inference: Introduction

 Modern datasets are frequently generated and stored by distributed systems, including social media, sensor networks, blockchain, and cloud-based databases.
 However, transmission costs make analyzing these datasets on a centralized machine prohibitively expensive and, in some cases, infeasible.
 To address this challenge, researchers have turned to distributed algorithms that enable decentralized data-driven decision-making under communication constraints~{\citep{borkar1982asymptotic, tsitsiklis1984convergence, gubner1993distributed}}.
 In such systems, a set of agents operates within a communication network structure, where each agent can only share information locally with its neighbors.
 The agents sequentially analyze the data, with each agent performing inference independently and sharing the results through edges defined by the network structure, which may vary over time~\citep{Nedic2017, Uribe2022-2}.

 Decentralized or distributed Bayesian inference originates in statistics~\citep{degroot1974reaching, gilardoni1993reaching}.
 However, it wasn't until the massive advances in computing power in the past decade that the ideas of distributed inference started regaining interest in the statistics community~\citep{Uribe2022-1,Uribe2022-2}.
 There is a growing line of works on \textit{Distributed Bayesian inference}, which aims to develop scalable and efficient algorithms for posterior computation on large datasets~\citep{jordan2018communication}.
 One of the main challenges in this area is to design data-parallel procedures that can handle massive datasets by breaking them into smaller blocks that can be processed independently on individual machines.
-Much of the current literature focuses on ``one-shot'' or ``embarrassingly parallel'' approaches, which involve only one round of communication between local machines and a central node.
-In these approaches, estimators or posterior samples are obtained in parallel on local machines, communicated to a central node, and combined to form a global estimator or approximation to the posterior distribution.
+Much of the current literature focuses on ``one-shot'' or ``embarrassingly parallel'' approaches, which involve only one round of communication between local machines and a central node at the end of the computational pipeline.
+These approaches compute estimators or posterior samples in parallel on local machines, then communicate the estimates to a central node to form a global estimator or approximation to the posterior (e.g., by computing a Wasserstein barycenter of the posteriors computed on local machines).

 From the Markov chain Monte Carlo (MCMC) perspective, there have been several developments in parallel MCMC methods for distributed Bayesian inference~\citep{Neiswanger2013, Wang2013, Minsker2014, Wang2015, Rabinovich2015, Scott2016, Li2017, Minsker2017}.
 These methods draw samples from the subset posterior in parallel agents and combine the samples to obtain an approximation to the posterior measure for the complete data.